Modeling and solving the multimodal car- and ride-sharing problem: Problem description

 \subsection{Ride-sharing}

-Employees can share a ride if it is beneficial.
-This applies if meetings are visited together or different meetings are nearby or lie on the colleague's trip.
+Employees can share a ride if it is beneficial. {Usually t}his applies if meetings are visited together or different meetings are nearby or lie on the colleague's trip.
 We distinguish between three ride-sharing types: (1) co-riding users share the same origin and destination, (2) they have the same origin and distinct destinations or vice versa, (3) they have different origins and destinations.
 In the following some representative examples are provided.

 Each user $p$ has to cover a set of tasks $Q_p = (q^1_p, q^2_p, \ldots, q^{n_p}_p)$.
-We are considering ride-sharing between two users $p=1$ and $p=2$ on a leg between two tasks $q^i_p$, thus going from $q^1_1$ to $q^2_1$ for user $p=1$ and another leg going from $q^1_2$ to $q^2_2$ for user $p=2$.
-Although our framework can easily be generalized to multi-user ride-sharing, we only consider two user ride-sharing to increase robustness and ensure user satisfaction.
-By allowing multiple user to share a ride, a user might end up using a disproportional part of the time as a driver for others.
+We are considering ride-sharing between two users $p=1$ and $p=2$ on a leg between two tasks {($q^i_p,q^j_p$)}, thus going from $q^1_1$ to $q^2_1$ for user $p=1$ and another leg going from $q^1_2$ to $q^2_2$ for user $p=2$.
+Although our framework can easily be generalized to multi-user ride-sharing, we only consider two user ride-sharing to ensure user satisfaction.
+By allowing multiple users to share a ride, a user might end up using a disproportional part of the time as a driver for others.

-The simplest ride-sharing case occurs when users $p=1$ and $p=2$ have the same origin and destination in the time-space representation, as shown in Figure \ref{fig:share} (a).
+The simplest ride-sharing case occurs when users $p=1$ and $p=2$ have the same origin and destination, as shown in Figure \ref{fig:share}(a).
 In this case both users can be served on the ride.

 We can also have the case in which only the source or destination is shared.
-Starting with the case where the end destination is shared we have the case shown in Figure \ref{fig:share} (b).
+Starting with the case where the end destination is shared we have the case shown in Figure \ref{fig:share}(b).
 In this case, user $p=1$ has to drive from $q^1_1$ to $q^1_2$ to pick up user $p=2$, and then both drive to the shared end destination where $q^2_1$ = $q^2_2$.
 Provided that all time limits are satisfied, the cost of the ride can be calculated as the sum of the individual legs.
 The case where the origin is shared is handled in a symmetric way.
 Obviously, this shared ride is only beneficial if the detour for $p=1$ is not too large.